meteor/postgres-packages/docs/client.md

 ```

 Note that since the `todos()` method returns a partially built query but doesn't call `run()` on it, you can add additional sorting and filtering before finally executing the query.

+## Minimongo-compatible

+Currently, calling the Knex query builder on the client actually generates Minimongo queries, and the client-side data cache is Minimongo under the hood.
+This has some desirable properties - it will be compatible with any UI packages that rely on Minimongo or Minimongo cursors to function!

+Currently, it's not easy to extract a cursor, but we'll be working on that in the future.